badges/pypipins/docs/source/index.rst

 - Sphinx not sphinx
 - Django not django

-You'll notice my examples below all use crate.io rather than pypi.python.org, but you can always change where the image links to or remove that entire.

 You will need to replace **PYPI_PKG_NAME** with your package name.

 Shields & Usage